Mnn2kkk6/logistic_agent_project/README.md

      describe_dataset · query_dataset_sql (DuckDB, SELECT only) · train_custom_model
         │
         ▼
-   data/processed_dataset.csv  +  models/*.joblib (XGBoost)
+   data/processed_dataset.csv + raw CSVs  +  models/*.joblib (XGBoost)
 ```

-**Conversation history is stored in "canonical" format** (text only, provider-independent) in `src/providers.py`, so switching models in the middle of a conversation does not break the format — the trade-off is that the new model will not "remember" internal tool calls from previous turns, only the text-based conversation history.
+**Conversation history is stored in a "canonical" format** (text only, provider-independent) in `src/providers.py`, so switching models mid-conversation doesn't break the format.
+Trade-off: the new model won't "remember" internal tool calls from previous turns, only the text-based conversation history.

 ## 3. Problem & Data